rapidsms/rapidsms/docs/topics/contrib/messaging.rst

 The messaging front-end view displays a form through which you can write a text message and select its recipients.
 The recipient selector uses autocomplete to search through all RapidSMS contacts.
-You may select any number of recpients to receive the message.
+You may select any number of recipients to receive the message.

 When sending a message, the messaging app calls :func:`rapidsms.router.api.send` with the message text and ``recipient.default_connection`` for each recipient.